 For more than a million years, humankind has harnessed the power of fire.
 It has provided warmth for our bodies, heat for cooking, warm water for washing – many essentials of life.
-Way back when, cave men dug fire pits in the middle of their homes, which were eventually replaced by rudimentary fireplaces with little-to-no ventilation.
+Way back when, early humans dug fire pits in the middle of their homes, which were eventually replaced by rudimentary fireplaces with little-to-no ventilation.

-For thousands of years, people lived in smoke-filled structures; but they were warm and fed.
+For thousands of years, people lived in smoke-filled structures; but all that mattered was they were warm and fed.
 It wasn’t until the 1600s that people started experimenting and looking for better ways to contain and fuel fire in homes.

 The Earliest Stoves